Dateline: Davis, CA. COVID-19 “shelter-in-place” quarantine, March 18 through…?, 2020

 But Nevermind changed the game at the time.
 It was wholesale musical/cultural upheaval wrought in a matter of weeks at the tail end of ’91 and the beginning of ’92.
 When the music world changed because of the Beatles, it can be pinpointed to a moment in time — 8:00 on Sunday, February 9, 1964, when they made their American TV debut on The Ed Sullivan Show.
 We can’t pin down the explosion that was Nirvana quite that precisely, but we can single out a day.
 On Saturday, January 11, 1992, three things happened: Nirvana was the musical guest on Saturday Night Live.
 “Smells Like Teen Spirit” peaked as a single at #6.
 And Nevermind symbolically took the #1 album spot from Michael Jackson.
 (And earlier that week, they taped a seven song mini-concert for MTV that went into rotation almost as heavily as their videos over the next year.)

 Despite it being on a major label, copies of Nevermind were pretty hard to come by in my hometown of Yuba City in those weeks.
-The few copies the three local music stores ordered before Nirvana broke big flew off the shelves and were not re-stocked quickly enough.
+The few copies the three local record stores ordered before Nirvana broke big flew off the shelves and were not re-stocked quickly enough.
 But one day in late December, my friends Jeff W. and Jeff O. showed up at my place and made their way upstairs to my room.
 Jeff W. was grinning mischievously and hiding something behind his back.
-(And now I laugh because having “only” three music stores at that time made Yuba City a podunk backwater.
-Nowadays, there are no music stores…)
+(And now I laugh because having “only” three record stores at that time made Yuba City a podunk backwater.)

 I caught a glimpse of the famous naked-baby album cover, but feigned surprise when he put it in my CD player, and the opening chords of “Smells Like Teen Spirit” – which had been setting the KWOD 106.5 airwaves on fire for the last couple of weeks – blasted out of my speakers.
 W. had scored the disc on an out-of-town trip.
 I had a trusty blank TDK-90 (I kept a fresh brick of them at all times by this point) rolling on it before another word could be said.